Svalbaz/Neverwinter/sessions/Session-01.md

 ---

 ## Session Summary
-The party travelled east along the Tivor Trail toward Thandalin.
+The party travelled east along the Tivor Trail toward Phandalin.
 Along the way, signs of trouble quickly emerged, leading to goblin ambushes and the discovery of a hostile camp hidden off the main road.

 ---